 For an inviting tablescape, take inspiration straight from the kitchen by incorporating food-themed elements that feel both stylish and fun.
 Lemon-inspired tableware is a popular choice, bringing vibrant pops of yellow that instantly energise the space.
 Pair citrus-printed napkins, plates, or even the real thing with blue or natural woven placemats for a touch of escapism.
 This citrus-inspired decor adds a playful charm, perfect for brunches, summer dinners, or simply brightening everyday meals.

 How will you be using yellow in your home?
 We’d love to see!
-Share your snaps with us using #OakFurnitureland #GrowYourHome on Instagram.
-For more yellow interior inspiration, check out our blog post about Dulux colour of the year, True Joy.
+Share your snaps with us using #OakFurnitureland #GrowYourHome on Instagram or TikTok.